ropensci/waywiser/README.md

 ```

 These functions aren’t always the best way to calculate spatial weights
 for your data, however.
-As a resultm waywiser also lets you specify your
+As a result, waywiser also lets you specify your
 own weights directly:

 ``` r